Francesco7D2/datathon-2023-fashion-compatibility/readme.md

 ## Code
 For a detailed understanding of our methodology and implementation, we welcome any feedback or suggestions.

+## Files

+- datathon2023_MANGO.ipynb: Jupyter Notebook with preprocessing and training code
+- model.py: Our final model for usability
+- modelRFR.pkl: The best model we obtained saved.
+- presentación_Datathon.pdf: Overview of the project.

 ## DEMO
 Once we trained our model, we can reuse the model to predict the outfit given an initial product, as demonstrated in the image below.